ImageMagick/Usage-Markdown/basics/index.md

 As you can see, when the parenthesis ended, the font setting was restored to the previous 'Candice' font, instead of the 'Gecko' font that was set within the parenthesis.

-This can be most useful when you have to change a lot of setting, for just a short time...
+This can be most useful when you have to change a lot of settings, for just a short time...

 ~~~
 convert -respect-parenthesis \